 So, if you have any dormant accounts or credit cards you no longer use, it’s well worth closing them.

 And for those credit cards and overdrafts you do still use, ensure you keep up with your monthly repayments – and try to pay more than the minimum monthly repayment.

 This will reduce the amount of debt you have and will increase your chances of getting a mortgage.

 It’s also worth stressing if you’ve had a payday loan, this stays on your credit file for six years – even if you’ve already paid it off (and on time).

 While this will be taken into consideration by the lenders, it won’t necessarily mean you’ll be turned down for a mortgage.

 Lenders will be able to see things like missed payments and County Court Judgments (CCJs) against your name and bankruptcy orders, on your credit rating for six years, and this can have a big impact on whether or not you get accepted for a mortgage during that period.

 In the meantime, if you want to boost your chances of being accepted for a mortgage and you already have some form of credit, ensure you always make payments on time and keep within your credit limit.

 They will provide guidance on a range of options to suit your personal needs and help you with your debt problems.

-This article aims to give information, not advice.
-Always do your own research and/or seek out advice from a regulated broker (such as one of our brokers here at Lovemoney), before acting on anything contained in this article.
+This guide aims to give information, not advice.
+Always do your own research and/or seek out advice from a regulated broker before acting on anything contained in this guide.